Working night to five with London's tube workers

 Transport for London (TfL), which is responsible for the majority of London's transport system, including the London Underground, expects to see an additional 500,000 passengers on the tube during the Olympics, a number that has seen many voice their concerns over whether the system can cope with the influx.

-London Underground Chief Operating Officer Howard Collins told Reuters that is a challenge his organisation is prepared to take on.
+London Underground Chief Operating Officer Howard Collins told Reuters that is a challenge his organization is prepared to take on.

 But providing a perfect service during the Olympics may be difficult to achieve, said Collins, who hopes that the company's experience of dealing with delays will help ease congestion on a service which carries 1.1 billion passengers annually.